 We all love our furry friends, but do you know how to identify guinea pig sex?
 Mistakes can easily be made, and unplanned litters arrive.
-This article will help you to figure out whether you’ve got males or females and what to do if you end up having a male and a female.
+This article will help you with sexing guinea pigs to figure out whether you’ve got males or females, and what to do if you end up having a male and a female.

 Maybe you’ve bought your guinea pigs from a pet shop, online or from a friend.
 Or perhaps you chose to adopt one of the many guinea pigs looking for a forever home at a rescue centre.
 Either way, it is best to double check the sex of your guinea pig.
 But how are you supposed to know what you’re looking for?